ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 # osu!taiko

-osu!taiko is a game mode that requires the player to play a virtual japanese *taiko drum* and hit colored notes of various speeds to the rythm on a side-scrolling lane.
+osu!taiko is a game mode that requires the player to play a virtual japanese *taiko drum* and hit colored notes of various speeds to the rhythm on a side-scrolling lane.

 ## Song selection